 Smart travelers know earning transferable points, like American Express points, is the easiest and most flexible way to travel for nearly free.
 Instead of being locked into a specific airline or hotel program, you can use Amex points to travel just about anywhere.

 It’s also incredibly easy to earn Amex points with American Express cards like the American Express® Gold Card, The Platinum Card® from American Express, and The Blue Business® Plus Credit Card from American Express.
 And you’ve got plenty of options for redeeming points, including transferring to airline and hotel partners, booking paid travel with points through the Amex portal, or cashing them in for gift cards.

 I’ll share everything you need to know in this American Express points review.
 And include a quick reminder about how Amex is responding to the coronavirus pandemic with added card benefits and extended minimum spending time periods.

 American Express points review

 Just about everyone on the Million Mile Secrets team has a stash of Amex Membership Rewards points, and we all use them in different ways to fit our personal travel styles.
-Meghan’s a big fan of The Business Platinum® Card from American Express and likes to redeem her points for flights through the Amex travel portal, because with the card she gets a 35% points rebate on coach flights with her selected airline and all business and first-class flights (up to 500,000 points per calendar year).
+Meghan’s a big fan of The Business Platinum Card® from American Express and likes to redeem her points for flights through the Amex travel portal, because with the card she gets a 35% points rebate on coach flights with her selected airline and all business and first-class flights (up to 500,000 points per calendar year).
 Others like to instantly transfer Amex points to Delta to take advantage of Delta’s award sales and save miles.
-And Jasmin has moved points from her Amex Blue Business Plus to Air Canada and Delta to visit family across the continent (or bring them to visit her).
+And Jasmin has moved points from her Amex Blue Business Plus Card to Air Canada and Delta to visit family across the continent (or bring them to visit her).

 Whether you’re looking for luxury international first-class flights or prefer to stretch your points for shorter coach flights close to home, Amex Membership Rewards points give you the flexibility to travel however you like.